 Together they range from satire and parody to dangerous conspiracy theories.

-Misinformation has been used to incite violence and crime, led to lower COVID-19 vaccination rates, undermined trust in journalism and science, and drown out marginalised voices.
+Misinformation can be used to encourage violence and crime, lead to lower COVID-19 vaccination rates, undermine trust in journalism and science, and drown out less heard and marginalised voices.

 The rapid spread of misinformation online affects everyone online and offline and as active digital users, misinformation is very much a part of most young people’s lives.
 Social media often gives misinformation the ability to spread farther and faster than truthful information and it usually focuses on divisive topics such as immigration, gender politics and equality, and vaccination.

 Fact checking is a key part of slowing the flow of potentially damaging misinformation.